TheIgorMC/mysite/site01/docs/api/APIspec.md

 ## 🧠 Notes

-* IDs for ELEC entities are generated as 32-hex strings if not provided.
+* IDs for ELEC entities are nulls as the DB has them on Autoincrement
 * Stock reservation uses **transaction + row locks** to be safe under concurrency.
 * BOM CSV kept intentionally minimal (`component_id, qty`); expand later if you want fuzzy mapping by `manufacturer_code + package + value`.
 * For large exports, consider paging or streaming on the frontend.